 Evaluation and exploration expenses ("E&E") has fluctuated depending on activities undertaken.
 In 2018, the Company focused on environmental monitoring, engineering studies to support permitting and responding to USACE requests for information in the EIS scoping process.
-In 2019, the Company focused on planning and deploying site investigations related to supporting the EIS process and the natural gas pipeline right-of-way application and continued to respond to USACE requests for information relating to the Draft EIS for USACE's process to develop a final EIS.
-With the latter Draft EIS, the Company completed its review and submitted its comments to USACE.
-In the first quarter of 2020, the Company continued its efforts in support of the EIS process and toward federal permitting of the Pebble Project.
+In 2019, the Company focused on planning and deploying site investigations related to supporting the EIS process and the natural gas pipeline right-of-way application and continued to respond to USACE requests for information relating to the Draft EIS, including the review thereof and providing comments thereon, for USACE's process to advance a final EIS.
+In 2020, the Company continued its efforts in support of the EIS process toward federal permitting of the Pebble Project.
 Further details are discussed in Engineering under Section 1.2.1.2.
 E&E also includes costs for Native community engagement, site leases, land access agreements and annual claim fees.

 General and administrative expenses ("G&A") have fluctuated depending on financing activities undertaken by the Company.
-In addition, G&A has been impacted by payments of discretionary bonuses: in Q4 2018, Q3 2019 and Q1 2020 performance based bonuses was paid to the Pebble Partnership CEO ("PLP CEO"); and in Q1 2019, Q4 2019 and Q1 2020, incentive bonuses were paid to certain staff.
+In addition, G&A has been impacted by payments of discretionary bonuses: in Q4 2018, Q3 2019, Q1 and Q2 2020, performance based bonuses was paid to the Pebble Partnership CEO ("PLP CEO"); and in Q1 2019, Q4 2019 and Q1 2020, incentive bonuses were paid to certain staff.